markdown-extended/mde-editor/README.md

             defaultContent: 'Type your *markdown*-**extended** content here ...',
             autoSave:       5000
         },
-        parser_options: {
+        parserOptions: {
             silent:      false,
             interface:   'mde-editor/mde_editor_interface.php',
-            mde_options: {}
+            mdeOptions: {}
         }

-The last `parser_options` element concerns the MDE parser:
+The last `parserOptions` element concerns the MDE parser:

+-   the `parserOptions.silent` is a flag to see errors or not;

--   the `parser_options.interface` is the path to the PHP interface file from the current document;
+-   the `parserOptions.interface` is the path to the PHP interface file from the current document ; you can also use a "online" value to use the online webservice available at <http://api.aboutmde.org/> (this can be useful for a package installed via *Bower* for instance, as the PHP dependencies may be not installed) ;

--   the `parser_options.mde_options` entry is a table of options passed to the [PHP-MarkdownExtended](https://github.com/piwi/markdown-extended#php-script-usage) parser to let you make custom parsings.
+-   the `parserOptions.mdeOptions` entry is a table of options passed to the [PHP-MarkdownExtended](https://github.com/piwi/markdown-extended#php-script-usage) parser to let you make custom parsings ; please note that the elements of this entry must follow an *underscored* notation (no camel-case).

 License